surfriderfoundationeurope/surfnet/Repo_bene/data/raw/Data_raw_readme.md

 ### II.
 Instances Files

 Contains information on the images, the annotations (labels) as well as the categories of the labels.
-There are three files.
+There are three files : whole, train and validation.

-    - instances file: whole instances dataset
-    - train:
-    - validation:

 - For the images we have an ID number and a filename for each image
     - ex: {"id": 3526, "file_name": "img1269.jpg"}